What is a TXT Record

 The TXT Value is what the record 'points to,' but these records aren't used to direct any traffic.
 Instead, they're used to provide needed information to outside sources for email verification.

 The first record is used for SPF (Sender Policy Framework) records.
-Many email systems use those records to help identify if the email is coming from a trusted source, helping filter out spam or messages pretending to be from your domain (called spoofing).
+Many email systems use these records to help identify whether the email is coming from a trusted source, which helps filter out spam or messages pretending to be from your domain (called spoofing).

 The second record is used for DomainKeys, which can verify that the email came from a trusted source.